pbougue/tartare/documentation/tartare.md

 4. Then for all coverages, if at least one of its contributors is in the previous list, a coverage export is executed

-### Failures during workflow.
+### Failures during workflow
-If there is a fail, only one retry will be tempted again, 180 secs after.
+If there is a fail due to network issues, only one retry will be tempted again, 180 secs after.
 If this retry also fail, Tartare stops there and send an email.
 There is no retry if the failure happened during the publishing step.